-- 2. School employees may use only school-controlled social media to communicate directly with current students about school-related matters.
-(For information regarding communication with students through other forms of electronic communication, e.g., email or texts, see policy 4040/7310, Staff-Student Relations. - 3.
-Employees are prohibited from knowingly communicating with current students through a personal social media network page without parental permission.
+- 1. All electronic communications with students who are currently enrolled in the school system must be school-related and within the scope of the employees' professional responsibilities, unless otherwise authorized by this policy or policy 4040/7310.
+Staff-Student Relations. - 2.
+School employees may use only school-controlled social media to communicate directly with current students about school-related matters.
+(For information regarding communication with students through other forms of electronic communication, e.g., email or texts, see policy 4040/7310, Staff-Student Relations.) - 3.
+Employees are prohibited from knowingly communicating with current students through personal social media without parental permission.
 An Internet posting on a personal social media website intended for a particular student will be considered a form of direct communication with that student in violation of this policy unless the parent has consented to the communication.
-However, an employee may communicate with a student using personal social media networks to the extent the employee and student have a family relationship or other type of appropriate relationship which originated outside of the school setting.
-For example, an employee may have a relationship with a niece or nephew, a student who is the child of an adult friend, a student who is a friend of the employee's child, or a member or participant in the same civic, social, recreational, sport or religious organization.

-4. An employee seeking to utilize and/or establish a non-school-controlled social media website for instructional or other school-related purposes must have prior written approval from the principal and the superintendent or designee and msut verify that the social media application's terms of service meet the requirements of policies 3220, Technology in the Educational Program, 3225/4312/7320, Technology Responsible Use, and 3227/7322, Web Page Development.
-If the website collects personal information from students under the age of 13, the use will not be approved unless the applicable requirements of the Children's Online privacy Protection Act (COPPA) are met.
+However, an employee may communicate with a student using personal social media to the extent the employee and student have a family relationship or other type of appropriate relationship which originated outside of the school setting.
+For example, an employee may have a relationship with a niece or nephew, a student who is the child of an adult friend, a student who is a friend of the employee's child, or a member or participant in the same civic, social, recreational, sport, or religious organization. - 4.
+An employee seeking to utilize and/or establish a non-school-controlled social media website for instructional or other school-related purposes must have prior written approval from the principal and the superintendent or designee and must verify that the social media application's terms of service meet the requirements of policies 3220, Technology in the Educational Program, 3225/4312/7320, Technology Responsible Use, and 3227/7322, Web Page Development.
+If the website collects personal information from students under the age of 13, the use will not be approved unless the applicable requirements of the Children's Online Privacy Protection Act (COPPA) are met.
 The employee shall ensure that the website does not include or link to the employee's personal social media footprint.
 The site must be used for school-related purposes only.

-B.C.
-EMPLOYEE PERSONAL USE OF SOCIAL MEDIA
+C. EMPLOYEE PERSONAL USE OF SOCIAL MEDIA

 The board respects the right of employees to use social media as a medium of self-expression on their personal time.
 As role models for the school system's students, however, employees are responsible for their public conduct even when they are not performing their job duties as employees of the school system.
 Employees will be held to the same professional standards in their public use of social media and other electronic communications as they are for any other public conduct.
-Further, school employees remain subject to applicable state and federal laws, board policies, administrative regulations and the Code of Ethics for North Carolina Educators, even if communicating with others concerning personal and private matters.
+Further, school employees remain subject to applicable state and federal laws, board policies, administrative regulations, and the Code of Ethics for North Carolina Educators, even if communicating with others concerning personal and private matters.
 If an employee's use of social media interferes with the employee's ability to effectively perform his or her job duties, the employee is subject to disciplinary action, up to and including termination of employment.

-Employees are responsible for the content on their social media sites, including content added by the employee, the employee's friends or members of the public who can access the employee's site, and for Web links on the employee's site.
-Employees shall take reasonable precautions, such as using available security settings, to restrict manage students from viewing access to the employees' their personal information on social media websites and to prevent students from accessing materials that are not age-appropriate.
+Employees are responsible for the content on their social media sites, including content added by the employee, the employee's "friends," or members of the public who can access the employee's site, and for Web links on the employee's site.
+Employees shall take reasonable precautions, such as using available security settings, to manage students' access to the employees' personal information on social media websites and to prevent students from accessing materials that are not age-appropriate.